NeuroTechX/ntx_slack_archive/devices.md

  >If the EEG devices has not input for triggers, a channel could sacrificed to be used as trigger channel, however I'm no familiar on how much it'll effect the EEG signal quality, and I guess it'll depend on the EEG device that is being used.
 Any knowledge in this topic?

+10/25/2017 3:39 PM

+ **alexandre.barachant** :

+ >yep, you could sacrifice a channel. but it depend on the device. if you have a DRL (or active grounding), the signal from the channel will be re-injected in the patient as part of the common mode cancelation